isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-11-25-car-to-people-spaces.md

 ---
 title: Car to people spaces
 permalink: /resources/case-studies/car-to-people-spaces/
-image: /images/features/2020/car-to-people-spaces.jpg
+image: /images/features/2020/seoullo7017-logo.jpg
-description: Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
-Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.
+description: Three ground-breaking projects in Seoul helped to reshape the city's identity as one that places its people over cars.
+This case study looks at the motivations and processes behind these urban innovations, and the desired outcomes that the city has achieved.

 ---

-***Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
-Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.***
+***Three ground-breaking projects in Seoul helped to reshape the city's identity as one that places its people over cars.
+This case study looks at the motivations and processes behind these urban innovations, and the desired outcomes that the city has achieved.***

 <br>